Meet Our Team:

 Bianca graduated in 2015 with her Bachelor of Science in Sociology from Central Michigan University.
-She moved back to Chicago and attended Dominican University to receive her Master of Social Work and graduated in May 2020. she previously served as a service coordinator at a hold and Family Connections/Suburban Access Westchester, Illinois for 5 years.
-She then went on to provide private therapy services for children and families.
+She moved back to Chicago and attended Dominican University to receive her Master of Social Work and graduated in May 2020.
+She previously served as a service coordinator at Child and Family Connections/Suburban Access Westchester and went on to provide private therapy services for children and families.
 She is excited to have found such a wonderful team at Oak Leyden and is looking forward to helping children and families discover and learn more about social-emotional skills.

 Julie received a Bachelor of Science in Psychology from Loyola University and a Master of Arts in Speech-Language Pathology from Northern Illinois University.
-She joined the team at Oak-Leyden in 2007.
-She has extensive experience working with facilitating communication through non-verbal means, such as PECS and augmentative communication.
-She also has received training on feeding, autism spectrum disorders, and apraxia.
+She joined the team at Oak Leyden in 2007.
+She has extensive experience facilitating communication through non-verbal means, such as PECS and augmentative communication and is trained on feeding, autism spectrum disorders, and apraxia.

 Katie Crehan, MS, CCC-SLP – Speech/Language Pathologist

 Katie received her Master of Science degree from Rush University and joined the Oak Leyden team in November 2014.
 Katie has attended special trainings in pediatric feeding including SOS, Food Chaining, and AEIOU approaches.
 In addition, she has experience working with children with autism, apraxia of speech, Down syndrome, and children who are late talkers.

 Gena Crane, MS – Developmental Therapist